ExploBench/ExploBench/README.md

-# ExploEnv
+# ExploBench

-This repository contains the basic environment code for autonomous exploration.
+This repository contains code of different algorithms for autonomous exploration.

-## Topics You May Use
+## For Developers

 * `/visible_map`: the current mapping result.
 * `/ground_truth`: the actual underlying world without sensor noise or occlusion.